mikalai-sokarau/frontend-interview/Performance optimization/questions.md

 * Check async/defer attributes in <script /> tags.
 *

-### What are pros/cons of server-side rendering?
+### What are the pros and cons of using server side rendering?
 Pros:
-* Improved SEO: Search engines typically have difficulty crawling and indexing client-side rendered pages, since the content is generated dynamically by JavaScript.
-* Faster initial load time because fully rendered page is sent to the client's browser without requiring additional time for client-side rendering
-* Improved performance on low-powered devices since client-side rendering can be resource-intensive, particularly on low-powered devices such as mobile phones.
-* Better accessibility because content is delivered to the client as fully rendered HTML, making it more accessible to users who rely on screen readers or other assistive technology.
+1. Better SEO: Server-side rendering enables search engines to easily crawl and index the website, leading to better SEO performance.
+2. Faster Initial Load Time: Server-side rendering can send pre-rendered HTML to the browser, resulting in a faster initial load time.
+3. Better Accessibility: Server-side rendering can improve accessibility since it allows the browser to display content before JavaScript is fully loaded.
+4. Better Performance on Low-Powered Devices: Server-side rendering can improve performance on low-powered devices since it reduces the amount of client-side processing required.
+5. Improved Security: Server-side rendering can reduce the risk of XSS attacks by rendering content on the server before sending it to the client.

 Cons:
-* Increased server load: Server-side rendering puts more strain on the server, as it has to render and serve HTML for each page request.
+1. Higher Server Load: Server-side rendering can put a higher load on the server since the server has to render each page before sending it to the client.
-* Higher development complexity: Server-side rendering requires more complex development processes compared to client-side rendering.
+2. More Complex Development: Server-side rendering requires more complex development, including setting up a server and dealing with issues related to server-side rendering.
-* Slower subsequent page loads: With server-side rendering, subsequent page loads may be slower, as the client has to request the server for every new page load.
+3. Slower Subsequent Page Loads: While server-side rendering can improve initial load times, subsequent page loads can be slower since the server has to render each page before sending it to the client.

 ### What types of server-side rendering exist?
 * Pre-rendering: web pages are generated at build time, and the pre-rendered HTML is served to the client upon request.
 This approach can provide fast initial load times, and is often used for static sites or sites with a small` number of pages that don't require dynamic content.